minlanyu/cs61-breakouts/README.md

 };
 ```

-The following function push a `new_data` at the front of the double linked list.
+The following function pushes a `new_data` at the front of the double linked list.
 Is it correct?
 ```c
 void push(struct Node** head_ref, int new_data)
 {